fonbox/fonbox/README.md

 ## What are the lessons from this experiment?
 [Check out these issues][lessons_learned] that go into detail about the problems I encountered while UX testing the box with friends.

+## Will the project continue past the assignment due date?
+Yes!
+There are so many possibilities for a user experience with a phone in a box.
+Do you have any "outside the box" ideas?
+[Submit a new issue][new_issue]

 <!--- link tags --->